Msfv3n0m/SteamRoller/README.md

 ## Process Description
 This section follows a chronological mid-level walkthrough of this project
+- The program will try to collect popular system administration tools in order that they may be distributed to all domain clients.
 - All domain users' whose username is not "Administrator" will have their password changed to a random value.
 This value is generated on the domain controller where the program is run.
 The plaintext credentials are then sent to C:\incred.csv
 - In the Tools GPO, there is a "replaceme1" string.
 That is where the hostname of the domain controller goes.
 The program will replace the "replaceme1" string with it's own hostname.
   - Files are coppied via GPO through SMB shares.
 Therefore in order for files to be distributed, two things must happen: an smb share must be started, and the hostname or ip address of the machine where source files exist must be in the GPO.